DavidPeicho/davidpeicho.github.io/content/about/_index.md

 ## Hi

-I am David, a Research Scientist within the visualization team at [Siemens Healthineers](https://www.siemens-healthineers.com/).
+I am David Peicho, a Research Scientist within the visualization team at [Siemens Healthineers](https://www.siemens-healthineers.com/).

 My current job consists of pushing 3D Medical Visualization capabilities in the Web, mostly using WebGL.
 My goal is to achieve **real-time** or close to **real-time** medical visualization.

-I graduated from [EPITA (Ecole des Ingénieurs en Intelligence Informatique)](https://www.epita.fr/en) in 2019, where I obtained a Master's degree in Computer Science, and specialized in Artificial Intelligence.
+I graduated from [EPITA (Ecole des Ingénieurs en Intelligence Informatique)](https://www.epita.fr/en) in 2018, where I obtained a Master's degree in Computer Science, and specialized in Artificial Intelligence.

 My up-to-date resume is available →